-Fragile tropical fish, who were born to dwell in the majestic seas and forage among brilliantly colored coral reefs, suffer miserably when forced to spend their lives in glass aquariums.
+Fragile tropical fish, who were born to dwell in the majestic seas and forage among brilliantly colored coral reefs, suffer miserably when they’re forced to spend their lives in glass tanks.
 The same is true of river fish.
-Robbed of their natural habitats and denied the ability to travel freely, they must swim around in the same few cubic inches of water over and over.
+Removed from their natural habitats and denied the opportunity to travel freely, they must swim around endlessly in the same few cubic inches of water.

 Where Fish Really Come From

-The popularity of keeping tropical fish has created a virtually unregulated industry that catches and breeds as many fish as possible with little regard for the animals themselves.
-While many species of coral are protected under the Convention on the International Trade in Endangered Species, most of the fish who end up in aquariums are not.
+The popularity of keeping tropical fish has created a virtually unregulated industry that catches and breeds as many fish as possible, with little regard for the animals themselves.
+While many species of coral are protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora, most of the fish who end up in aquariums are not.

-Goldfish are usually raised in giant tubs on fish farms that raise as many as 250 million fish per year.
-These animals are sold to zoos, pet stores, and bait shops, and many are doomed to live in plastic bags or bowls, neither of which provide the space or oxygen that goldfish need.
-In 2004, the city of Monza, Italy, banned keeping goldfish in bowls because the containers do not meet the needs of the animals and because, as one sponsor of the law pointed out, bowls give fish “a distorted view of reality.”
+Approximately 90 percent of freshwater fish are raised on farms.
+Goldfish, for instance, are usually bred in giant tubs in facilities that produce as many as 250 million fish per year.
+These animals are sold to zoos, pet stores, and bait shops, and many are doomed to live in plastic bags or bowls, neither of which provides the space or oxygen that goldfish need.
+The city of Monza, Italy, banned keeping goldfish in bowls because the containers do not meet the needs of the animals and because, as one sponsor of the law pointed out, bowls give fish “a distorted view of reality.”